-5.5.
 The DSL will meet (in person or remotely) with the relevant members of staff to discuss new and current safeguarding arrangements for vulnerable pupils learning remotely.

-5.6.
 All members of staff will report any safeguarding concerns to the DSL immediately by CPOMS.

-6. Data protection
+Data protection

-6.1.
-This section of the policy will be in connection with the school's Data Protection Policy.
+This section of the policy will be in connection with Our school's Data Protection Policy.

-6.2.
 Staff members will be responsible for adhering to the GDPR when teaching remotely and will ensure the confidentiality and integrity of their devices at all times.

-6.3.
 Sensitive data will only be transferred between devices if it is necessary to do so for the purpose of remote learning and teaching.

-6.4.
 Any data that is transferred between devices will be suitably encrypted or have other data protection measures in place so that if the data is lost, stolen, or subject to unauthorised access, it remains safe until recovered.

-6.5.
 Parents'/ carers and pupils' up-to-date contact details will be collected prior to the period of remote learning.

-6.6.
 All contact details will be stored in line with the Data Protection Policy and retained in line with the Records Management Policy.

-6.7.
-The school will not permit paper copies of contact details to be taken off the school premises.
+Our school will not permit paper copies of contact details to be taken off our school premises.

-6.8.
 Pupils are not permitted to let their family members or friends use any school owned equipment, which contains personal data.

-6.9.
-Any breach of confidentiality will be dealt with in accordance with the school's Data Protection Policy.
+Any breach of confidentiality will be dealt with in accordance with our school's Data Protection Policy.

-6.10.
-Any intentional breach of confidentiality will be dealt with in accordance with the school's Behaviour for Learning Policy or the Disciplinary Policy and Procedure.
+Any intentional breach of confidentiality will be dealt with in accordance with our school's Behaviour for Learning Policy or the Disciplinary Policy and Procedure.

-7. Engagement, marking and feedback
+Engagement, marking and feedback

-7.1.
 We recognise that most of our pupils' special educational needs and disabilities (SEND), will make it difficult to able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support this and also to reassure families that if your child does not access remote or home learning please do not worry.
 We will discuss this with you and reassure you that you do not need to access remote learning with your child if this creates issues at home.
 You need to be kind to yourselves, we understand how difficult it is.